onepanelio/core-docs/blog/2020-9-01-ensemble.md

 opencv-python
 ```
 :::tip
-The best way to get a list of dependencies with specific version would be to use virtual environment to run this code and then use `pip freeze` to get a list of dependencies.
+The best way to get a list of dependencies with specific version would be to use a virtual environment to run this code and then use `pip freeze` to get a list of dependencies.
 :::

-To make setup smoother, we will create a setup.sh files which installs other dependencies.
+To make setup smoother, we will create a `setup.sh` file which installs other dependencies.

 ```bash
 git clone https://github.com/fizyr/keras-retinanet